- HubPages Tutorials and Community»

 Blathering on and contradicting himself constantly within his own writing, this mad genius, invokes hotly contesting commentary against his own nonsense.
 Often, this leads to people openly mocking him.
 It's not a business for those that are quick to anger.
 You will get angry, that's a given.

 If, however, you can keep your emotions in check or get a rush from provoking people, then, this might be right up your alley.
-I do suggest some precautions before embarking on a monetized trolling scheme.
+Some precautions are suggested before embarking on a monetized trolling scheme.

 - Create a different name - If you're going to incite people, you might want to do it under a different moniker.